Coding with Power Mode in Visual Studio Code! (Includes all v2.2.0 settings)

 You can set the duration of the Power Mode effect in milliseconds.

-The default is 1000 milliseconds (1 second), and if you set it to 0 it will continue to display in a loop, which can be a bit annoying.
+The default is 1000 milliseconds (1 second), and setting it to 0 will cause it to loop continuously, though it can be a bit annoying.

 powermode.explosionFrequency